IlSense98/Clock/README.md

 - **Alarms**: Set multiple alarms with customizable notification sounds and repeat intervals.
 - **Timers**: Create and manage timers with adjustable durations.
 - **Stopwatch**: A fully functional stopwatch with the ability to record lap times.
-- **World Clock**: Display the current date and time for various locations around the world.

 ## Usage